Survivor Series (2018): SmackDown

-Charlotte Flair explained her actions on the November 20 episode of SmackDown, stating that her attack on Ronda Rousey was for the women of SmackDown and for her friend Becky Lynch.
+Charlotte Flair explained her actions on the following episode of SmackDown, stating that her attack on Ronda Rousey was for the women of SmackDown and for her friend Becky Lynch.
 However, SmackDown General Manager Paige fined Flair $100,000 for attacking WWE officials during the brawl.
 After being interrupted by The IIconics (Billie Kay and Peyton Royce), Flair had back-to-back singles matches with both.
 She defeated Kay by submission and then Royce by disqualification after Kay attacked Flair, who in turn laid out both IIconics.
+The following week, a Tables, Ladders, and Chairs match between Lynch and Flair for the SmackDown Women's Championship was scheduled for TLC.
+Later that night, Asuka won a battle royal to be added to the match.

 WWE Champion Daniel Bryan explained his actions from the previous week by stating that he was following his dreams to become champion again and accused the fans of not being there for him during his three-year quest to return to the ring.
 Bryan claimed that he allowed Brock Lesnar to beat out what was left of his old self and rechristened himself as the "new" Daniel Bryan while also saying that the "Yes!
 Movement" was dead.
 It was then announced that AJ Styles would receive his WWE Championship rematch against Bryan at TLC: Tables, Ladders & Chairs.